Uberspace/lab/source/guide_taskd.rst

 Prerequisites
 =============

-Before you sync anything make a backup of your local task data.
-You don't know.
+Before you sync anything, make a backup of your local task data.
+You never know what might happen.
 ::

  [isabell@othermachine ~]$ tar czf task-backup-$(date +'%Y%m%d').tar.gz *
  [isabell@othermachine ~]$

-Move this file somewhere save.
+Move this file somewhere safe.

-Your taskd URL needs to be setup:
+Your taskd domain needs to be setup:

 .. include:: includes/web-domain-list.rst

-Taskd listens on a port (by default 53589).
+Taskd listens on a port (by default ``53589``).
 We need to open a port in the firewall that our client can connect to the task server.

 ::